Bargaining with Absentmindedness: Introduction

-In the more general setting where the proposer is unrestricted in the set of offers she can make (that is, any split of the pie is feasible), there are equilibria with delay if and only if players are patient (Theorem \ref{T:contdelay}).
+In an extension to the baseline model, I allow parties to negotiate not only over a course of action but also over how to split the surplus.
+In this setting, there are equilibria with delay if and only if players are patient (Proposition \ref{P:contdelay}).
 Even though delay entails no loss of efficiency when players are patient, there is efficiency loss due to the failure to reach a deal prior to the deadline.
-We demonstrate that equilibria with delay exist constructively by considering cases where parties play (non-Markovian) strategies which effectively constrain the set of viable offers.
-In particular, the proposer will play some offer that leaves her with a greater share of the surplus in the first period (a "greedy offer"), and mix between this greedy offer and a more fair offer in the second period.
+I demonstrate that equilibria with delay exist constructively by considering cases where parties play strategies which effectively constrain the set of viable offers.
+In particular, the proposer will send some offer that leaves her with a greater share of the surplus in early periods (a "greedy offer"), and mix between this greedy offer and a more fair offer at the deadline.
 The respondent must reject any off-path offer which leaves him with less surplus than the fair offer.
-Thus, from the proposer's perspective, the only viable offers are the greedy and the fair offer.
+Thus, from the proposer's perspective, the only viable offers are from this binary set, and play the role of the proposer-preferred and respondent-preferred offers in the baseline model.
 In order for this respondent strategy to be optimal, the proposer must "punish" herself by following up any rejected off-path offer in the first period with a fair offer in the next period.
 This self-punishment is sequentially rational, since the proposer is indifferent between the greedy and the fair offer.
-Constraining the set of viable offers to a "greedy and fair" offer allows one to apply insights developed in the baseline model to characterize equilibria with delay.
+Constraining the set of viable offers to a binary set allows one to apply insights developed in the baseline model to characterize equilibria with delay.
+Moreover, I show that \textit{every} equilibrium with delay where the proposer's strategy is history-independent on the equilibrium path exhibits this simple binary structure (Proposition \ref{P:necessity}).